-- Hiring, promoting, or supervision (in the same line of authority) as a family member. - The process of selecting managing or influencing a relationship with a contractor, supplier or other business partner if they employ or are controlled by someone with whom you have a family connection.
+- Hiring, promoting, or supervision (in the same line of authority) as an immediate or extended family member. - The process of selecting, managing, or influencing a relationship with a contractor, supplier, or other business partner if they employ or are controlled by someone with whom you have a family or other personal connection.

-- Accept business courtesies other than of a nominal value from suppliers, customers or competitors - especially if we are seeking requests for proposals for products and/or services offered by that supplier. - Accept personal discounts or other benefits from suppliers or customers if they are not available to the general public or your colleagues. - Use Badger resources, intellectual property, or facilities for outside activities unless you have previous approval from your supervisor and their use is permitted by our policies.
+- Accept business courtesies other than of a nominal value from suppliers, customers, or competitors especially if we are seeking requests for proposals for products and/or services offered by that supplier. - Accept personal discounts or other benefits from suppliers or customers if they are not available to the general public or your colleagues. - Use Badger resources, intellectual property, or facilities for outside activities unless you have previous approval from your supervisor and their use is permitted by our policies.